Who we are

-Our work is specifically focussed on supporting those responsible for the overall management of provision, which in the school-led context is often a single individual, sometimes working part-time.
+Our work is specifically focused on supporting those responsible for the overall management of provision, which in the school-led context is often a single individual, sometimes working part-time.
 Whilst much of our activity is, therefore, most useful to those actually working with trainees, schools exploring future involvement in ITT, either as an accredited provider or school partner, are also most welcome and we anticipate our experience and knowledge of this sector will prove invaluable in developing good provision from the outset.

-Members get a login to our website which has a wealth of information and most usefully, the blog posts from the Executive Director about anything members need to know or be aware of in the current circumstances.
-Every week members receive a newsletter of the latest blog posts, which are categorised by subject and date to make it easier to look back at any that have been posted in the last two years.
-Our website also offers the opportunity to vote on particular issues so we are able to take forward the collective views of members as appropriate.
-We also collect data for benchmarking purposes (distinctive from data collected by NCTL) and our Press Officer has a wealth of contacts which we use to raise the profile of schools-led training in the educational media.
+Members get a login to our website which has a wealth of information and most usefully, the blog posts (some 700 per academic year) from the Executive Director about anything members need to know or be aware of in the current circumstances.
+Every week members receive a newsletter of the latest blog posts, which are categorised by importance, subject and date to make it easier to look back at any that have been posted in the last two years.
+Here is an example of a recent newsletter

 We hope the following comments from existing members will provide evidence of how our work is valued.